pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 ``StoredEventRecord`` classes with the ``contiguous_record_ids`` constructor argument of the record manager set to a True value.
 The ``record_manager`` above was constructed in this way.

-Todo: Change this back to use the all_records() method instead of the [] syntax.
-Remove the __getitem__ method from the manager (?) class and change the RecordNotificationLog to use the all_records() method instead.
-The [] feels wrong on the record manager because it isn't obvious whether they it returns sequenced item namedtuples or active record classes and it's good to cope with some more variation in the notification log classes.

 .. code:: python